ostavnaas/skagenfondene/README.md

-This is an unofficial script to see the current value of your fund from Skagenfondene.no Currently only supporting Skagen Global, Vekst og Kon-Tiki.
+This is an unofficial script to see the current value of your fund from Skagenfondene.no.
+Currently only supporting Skagen Global, Vekst og Kon-Tiki.

 Example output: